 You’ve done all the work: researched, test-driven, and finally found your perfect car.
 Before you get behind the wheel and take your new ride off the lot, all you need is to sign on the dotted line.
 But, maybe there’s one more obstacle in your way: your credit.
 If you have bad credit, getting a loan for that shiny new car may seem like an impossible task.
 Maybe your credit score is the reason you’ve been avoiding buying a new vehicle in the first place.
 Truth be told, though, a subpar credit score doesn’t have to be the end of the world.
-Check out these tips and tricks for financing your new vehicle despite your bad credit.
+Check out these tips and tricks for financing your new vehicle despite your bad credit merchant account.

 Consider a credit union: While credit unions offer essentially the same services as commercial banks, they differ in that they’re nonprofit institutions owned by their members.
 Because of this, earnings go back to the members, which means lower fees and borrowing costs for you.
 Credit unions also often function more like a small community bank and may take a more personal approach to banking.
 Without the pressure to create profits for shareholders, credit unions are often more forgiving of bad credit and will be more likely to consider giving a loan to someone who might not be able to get one from a commercial bank.